emmercm/igir/docs/roms/scanning.md

 Igir will only ever write a file to the [`--output <path>`](../output/path-options.md#base-output-directory) using a file from an input path.
 In other words, Igir will _not_ automatically scan the output directory and copy, move, or link any files within it.

-This is different from other ROM managers
+This is different from other ROM managers.

 This behavior is to give you very granular control over what files are written where, but it has these important consequences: